Highlights from the Ratings and Financial Report for Lowe's Companies Inc. (LOW)

 UBS gave a rating of “Buy” to LOW, setting the target price at $240 in the report published on May 19th of the current year.

-Volatility was left at 2.46%, however, over the last 30 days, the volatility rate increased by 3.06%, as shares surge +4.49% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.05% upper at present.
+Volatility was left at 2.52%, however, over the last 30 days, the volatility rate increased by 2.62%, as shares surge +7.85% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.17% lower at present.

-During the last 5 trading sessions, LOW fell by -0.34%, which changed the moving average for the period of 200-days by -13.17% in comparison to the 20-day moving average, which settled at $187.29.
-In addition, Lowe’s Companies Inc. saw -27.29% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LOW rose by +3.86%, which changed the moving average for the period of 200-days by -14.17% in comparison to the 20-day moving average, which settled at $191.56.
+In addition, Lowe’s Companies Inc. saw -24.48% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for LOW